 Snow Emergency Notification System

-In an effort to more efficiently alert residents when City crews need to plow and clear streets of snow, the Osseo City Council adopted a new comprehensive snow emergency policy, set to take action in 2013.
+In an effort to more efficiently alert residents when City crews need to plow and clear streets of snow, the Osseo City Council adopted a new comprehensive snow emergency policy in 2013.
 The new policy will help residents and vistors know when the the City has declared a snow emergency event, and what steps they can take to ensure vehicles are out of the way for snow plowing.

 Who determines if there will be a snow emergency?